materialsproject/fireworks/docs/installation.rst

 2. Install `git <http://git-scm.com>`_, if not already packaged with your system.
 This will allow you to download the latest source code.
 3. Install `pip <http://www.pip-installer.org/en/latest/installing.html>`_, if not already packaged with your system.
 This will allow you to download required dependencies.

 .. tip:: if you have easy_install configured, e.g. through `setuptools <http://pypi.python.org/pypi/setuptools>`_, you should be able to install pip using the command ``easy_install pip``.
+You should make sure that setuptools is installed using the proper Python version and probably without the ``--user`` option if running ``ez_setup.py``.

 Virtualenv installation option
 ------------------------------